-We, as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under and pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law (Chapter 44-b of the Consolidated Laws of New York), as amended (the "Act"), have examined a record of proceedings relating to the issuance by the Corporation of \$ Multi-Family Housing Revenue Bonds, 2024 Series F-1 (the "2024 Series F-1 Bonds"), \$ Multi-Family Housing Revenue Bonds, 2024 Series F-2 (the "2024 Series F-2 Bonds"; the 2024 Series F-1 Bonds and the 2024 Series F-2 Bonds being collectively referred to as the "2024 Series H Bonds" the 2024 Series F Bonds and the 2024 Series H Bonds being collectively referred to as the "2024 Bonds").
+We, as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under and pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law (Chapter 44-b of the Consolidated Laws of New York), as amended (the "Act"), have examined a record of proceedings relating to the issuance by the Corporation of \$\\\\\\ Multi-Family Housing Revenue Bonds, 2024 Series F-1 (the "2024 Series F-1 Bonds"), \$\\\\\ Multi-Family Housing Revenue Bonds, 2024 Series F-2 (the "2024 Series F-2 Bonds"; the 2024 Series F-1 Bonds and the 2024 Series F-2 Bonds being collectively referred to as the "2024 Series G Bonds"; and \$\\\\\ Multi-Family Housing Revenue Bonds, 2024 Series H (the "2024 Series H Bonds"; the 2024 Series F Bonds, the 2024 Series G Bonds and the 2024 Series H Bonds being collectively referred to as the "2024 Bonds").

-The 2024 Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and, with respect to the 2024 Series F Bonds, the Three Hundred Sixty-Sixth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2024 Series F-1 and 2024 Series F-2 of the Corporation, adopted November 25, 2024, and with respect to the 2024 Series H Bonds, the Three Hundred Sixty-Seventh Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2024 Series H of the Corporation, adopted November 25, 2024 (collectively, the "Supplemental Resolutions"; the General Resolution and the Supplemental Resolutions being collectively referred to as the "Resolutions").
-The 2024 Series F Bonds are being issued for the purpose of financing the 2024 Series F Mortgage Loans (as defined in the Resolutions).
-The 2024 Series H Bonds are being issued for the purpose of financing the 2024 Series H Mortgage Loans.
+The 2024 Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and, with respect to the 2024 Series F Bonds, the Three Hundred Sixty-Sixth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2024 Series F-1 and 2024 Series F-2 of the Corporation, adopted [November 25, 2024], with respect to the 2024 Series G Bonds, the Three Hundred Sixty-Seventh Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2024 Series G of the Corporation, adopted [November 25, 2024] and, with respect to the 2024 Series H Bonds, the Three Hundred Sixty-Eighth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2024 Series H of the Corporation, adopted [November 25, 2024] (collectively, the "Supplemental Resolutions"; the General Resolution and the Supplemental Resolutions being collectively referred to as the "Resolutions").
+The 2024 Series F Bonds are being issued for the purpose of financing the 2024 Series G Mortgage Loans (as defined in the Resolutions).
+The 2024 Series H Bonds are being issued for the purpose of financing the 2024 Series G Mortgage Loans (as defined in the Resolutions).